joelmoxley/founder-playbook/I. Foundational/05 - Energy Focused Ecosystem - Business Plan Competitions/md/02 - Berkeley Cleantech University Prize.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The Berkeley Cleantech University Prize (CUP) is a regional competition within the larger DOE Cleantech University Prize business plan competition.
+The Berkeley Cleantech University Prize (CUP) is a regional competition within the larger DOE Cleantech University Prize business plan competition.
 This competition is held at the University of California, Berkeley.

 Credit: [Berkeley Energy & Climate Institute University Prize](http://beci.berkeley.edu/cup/)